shranith/suggestEmoji/README.md

 # suggestEmoji
-Recommend an emoji for a short text
+A tensorflow implementation of emoji recommendation for a short text